2007–08 Liverpool F.C. season: March

-Liverpool's first game in March was away against Bolton which they won 3–1 through an own goal by Jussi Jääskeläinen and strikes from Ryan Babel and Fábio Aurélio, his first for the club.
-On 5 March, Liverpool played against West Ham.
-Liverpool won this game 4–0, with a goal from Steven Gerrard and another hat-trick from Fernando Torres, making him the first Liverpool player in over 60 years to net hat-tricks in successive home games.
-Three days later, Liverpool beat Newcastle 3–0 at home, with goals from Jermaine Pennant, Torres and Gerrard.
-On 11 March, Liverpool became the second English team in a week to win at the San Siro by winning against Inter Milan 1–0, with Torres again the scorer.
-Back in the league, Javier Mascherano scored his first goal for Liverpool and Fernando Torres scored his 20th league goal of the season, becoming the first player at the club since Robbie Fowler to do so as Liverpool won 2–1 over Reading.
+Liverpool's first match in March was away against Bolton Wanderers which they won 3–1 through an own goal by Jussi Jääskeläinen and strikes from Ryan Babel and Fábio Aurélio, his first for the club.
+On 5 March, Liverpool played against West Ham United.
+Liverpool won 4–0, with a goal from Steven Gerrard and another hat-trick from Fernando Torres, making him the first Liverpool player in over 60 years to net hat-tricks in successive home matches.
+Three days later, Liverpool beat Newcastle United 3–0 at home, with goals from Jermaine Pennant, Fernando Torres and Steven Gerrard.
+On 11 March 2008, Liverpool became the second English team in a week to win at the San Siro by winning against Inter Milan 1–0, with Fernando Torres scoring the winner.
+Back in the Premier League, Javier Mascherano scored his first goal for Liverpool and Fernando Torres scored his 20th Premier League goal of the season, becoming the first player at the club since Robbie Fowler to do so as Liverpool won 2–1 against Reading.
 However, their seven match winning streak was ended when they lost 3–0 to Manchester United.
-Javier Mascherano was sent off by referee Steve Bennett for dissent after Mascherano questioned the controversial booking of Fernando Torres.
+Javier Mascherano was sent-off by referee Steve Bennett for dissent after Mascherano questioned the controversial booking of Fernando Torres.
 Liverpool's final fixture of March was against Everton at Anfield.
-Torres scored the only goal early in the match, and Liverpool held on to win 1–0, giving them a five-point lead over Everton for fourth place.
+Fernando Torres scored the only goal early in the match, and Liverpool held on to win 1–0, giving them a five-point lead over Everton for fourth place in the table.